elec-e8408-mini-project-2025/project-documentation/README.md

 ### Memory

 - The TWatch will only save 5 trips before it starts rewriting the previous information

-- The trips will be saved in flash memory
+- The trips MUST be stored in the internal flash memory for the LilyGo application if persistent memory is used.

 - The LilyGo application MUST be carefully crafted to account for the hardware restrictions of the TWatch: